Guaranteed-by Date: August 1, 2018

-- Scanning is free; scans may be sent as PDFs to a selected email address or on the flatbed scanner, saved to a flashdrive.
+- Scanning is free; scans may be sent to an email address or saved to a flashdrive.

-- A Dartmouth ID or a print card, which can be bought at Baker Circulation Desk, is needed to purchase paper copies or printouts.
+- To copy or print, a Dartmouth College ID or a print card, which can be bought at Baker Circulation Desk, is needed.

 - 3 microform (fiche/film) readers - Please sign in at the Reserve Desk.
 Scans can be saved to email, on a flashdrive, or printed through Greenprint.

 - Several study carrels and tables for study space.